KhaiHuy123/movie-recommendation-system/README.md

         Formatting and Encoding
         -----------------------

         The dataset files are written as [comma-separated values](http://en.wikipedia.org/wiki/Comma-separated_values) files with a single header row.
-Columns that contain commas (`,`) are escaped using double-quotes (`"`).
+Columns that contain commas (`,`) are escaped using double- quotes (`"`).
 These files are encoded as UTF-8.
 If accented characters in movie titles or tag values (e.g. Misérables, Les (1995)) display incorrectly, make sure that any program reading the data, such as a text editor, terminal, or script, is configured for UTF-8.

         User Ids
         --------

         MovieLens users were selected at random for inclusion.
 Their ids have been anonymized.
 User ids are consistent between `ratings.csv` and `tags.csv` (i.e., the same id refers to the same user across the two files).

         Movie Ids
         ---------

         Only movies with at least one rating or tag are included in the dataset.
-These movie ids are consistent with those used on the MovieLens web site (e.g., id `1` corresponds to the URL <https://movielens.org/movies/1>).
+These movie ids are consistent with those used on the MovieLens web site (e.g., id `1` corresponds to the URL
+        <https://movielens.org/movies/1>).
 Movie ids are consistent between `ratings.csv`, `tags.csv`, `movies.csv`, and `links.csv` (i.e., the same id refers to the same movie across these four data files).

         Ratings Data File Structure (ratings.csv)